ReDex-991/mcranked-display/README.md

 you can change between a green and blue screen in base of the skin and search for a player name

-if you wanna use it on stream just add a browser source --> <a href='https://stupendous-souffle-bd0936.netlify.app/'>this link</a>
---> interact, and add your name
+if you wanna use it on stream just add a browser source --> [this link](https://mcsrrankdisplay.netlify.app) --> interact, and add your name

 for now its a beta, it works but it needs some adjustements